tahoe-lafs/tahoe-lafs/docs/grid-introducer-internals.rst

 the read capability for this mutable object is linked into a Tahoe-LAFS directory.

 Each entry in the directory corresponds to a storage server that has been enrolled.
-The name is the v0 public key string with the ".v1" as a suffix.
+The name is grid-manager assigned human-meaningful string (a "petname") with "v1." as a prefix.
 The target of the entry is the mutable readcap where the storage server writes its announcement.

 Storage clients are configured with the readcap for the directory.